 Do You Ever Charge a Fee for Consultations?

 You may be missing out on important benefits under EEOICPA and/or RECA.
 One free call to our office and one free initial meeting with a member of our team can reap immensely positive changes in your financial and medical future.
-You have nothing to lose by speaking with United Energy Workers Healthcare team of dedicated and experienced professionals, so call us today at (800) 314-2383 and schedule your free initial consultation as soon as possible.
+You have nothing to lose by speaking with United Energy Workers Healthcare and Four Corners Health Care team of dedicated and experienced professionals, so call us today at (800) 314-2383 and schedule your free initial consultation as soon as possible.

 From Our Clients

 Listen to our clients as they share their experiences in working with United Energy Workers Healthcare and Four Corners Health Care.